 Vegan raves: Brown stew tofu, Rasta pasta, curried chickpeas

-If exotic flavors are your thing, you will find them served here in all their vegan glory.
+If exotic flavors are your thing, you will find them served at The Studio in all their vegan glory.
 Caribbean, Japanese, Mediterranean, Indian and Southwestern cuisine make for an exciting mix of dishes at this eclectic cafe.
 Tapas and full meals are offered in an artsy environment that showcases local works and hosts guest artists who create their artwork as you watch.
 But the food is the main artistic draw, with the plant-based offerings beckoning those who appreciate vegan food artistry.

 Vegan raves: Lasagna, spinach salad with Mayan craboo vinaigrette, exotic mushroom crepes, German chocolate torte